-We will be breaking down the specific biological differences in the zucchini vs. cucumber debate, figuring out which vegetable is right for which meal, and hopefully setting the record straight for your next dinner or family gathering.
+We will settle the zucchini vs. cucumber debate, figure out which vegetable is right for which meal, and provide a biological breakdown of each plant.

 Fruits Or Vegetables?

-Before we get into the differences between these two plants, it’s important to acknowledge that both the cucumber and the zucchini, both tend to hold a tumultuous position as a vegetable versus a fruit.
+Before we get into the differences between these two vegetables, it’s important to acknowledge that both the cucumber and the zucchini tend to hold a tumultuous position as a vegetable versus a fruit.

 By technicality, the cucumber is a gourd, and the zucchini is summer squash.
 Both plants are a member of the Cucurbitaceae family of gourds, squashes, and pumpkins.

-We’ll be getting more into the physical differences between the two plants later, but both the cucumber and the zucchini grow technically as fruits do—as structures designed to carry the seeds of the plant that tend to stem from the flower.
+We’ll also get more into the physical contrasts between the two plants later, but both the cucumber and the zucchini grow as fruits—meaning they carry the seeds of the plant that stem from the flower.

-You’ll also notice that cucumbers (and for the most part, zucchinis) are widely regarded as vegetables in the culinary world.
-So both plants remain fruits in the strictest definition, they are referred to as vegetables for their usage and versatility in the kitchen.
+Cucumbers and zucchinis are widely regarded as vegetables in the culinary world.
+Although each plant is a fruit by definition, they are referred to as vegetables for their usage and versatility in the kitchen.
 For that reason, we’ll be referring to both plants as vegetables moving forward.

 Cucumbers are also more likely to be rough on the outside than their zucchini cousins.